microsoft/live-share/docs/getting-started.md

 ## Downloading and installing

-During the Project Cascade experimental private preview both owners and participants will need to download a custom build of VS Code and/or an installer for Visual Studio.
-Project Cascade is ultimately intended to be a pure extension, so this is not the long term delivery mechanism.
+During the Visual Studio Real-Time Collaboration experimental private preview both owners and participants will need to download a custom build of VS Code and/or an installer for Visual Studio.
+Visual Studio Real-Time Collaboration is ultimately intended to be a pure extension, so this is not the long term delivery mechanism.

 Requirements:
  - **Visual Studio 2017 Update 5** - Any edition of Visual Studio 2017 with update 5 installed (15.5) running on Windows 7, 8.1, or 10.